 Please note that our banks will accept one signature for all cheques including cheques which exceed \$1,000 \$5,000.
 However, as an internal control measure if two signatures are not used, a copy of the cheque and invoice must be forwarded to the school superintendent for their signature.

-After signing the copy of the cheque and invoice The superintendent will should return the approval form it back to the school to be attached to the original cheque for audit purposes.
-Scanned documents will suffice.
+After signing the copy of the cheque and invoice The superintendent will should return the approval form # back to the school to be attached to the original cheque for audit purposes.